tripal/tripal_doc/docs/admin_guide/user_permissions.rst

 User Permissions
 ================

-What are *Users* ?

-Anyone who visits your website is a *user*, including you.
-There are three groups of users:

- - Users who are not logged in, or *anonymous users*

- - Users who are logged in, or *authenticated users*

- - The administrative user account that was automatically created when your site was installed, or User 1.
+*Users* : Anyone who visits your website including you.
+There are three groups of users. *anonymous users* (who are not logged in), *authenticated users* (who are logged in) and *administrative users* (created when a site was installed, or User 1).

-What are *Permissions* ?

-The ability to do actions on your site (including viewing content, editing content, and changing configuration) is governed by permissions.
-Each permission has a name (such as View published content) and covers one action or a small subset of actions.
-A user must be granted a permission in order to do the corresponding action on the site; permissions are defined by the modules that provide the actions.

-What are *Roles* ?

-Rather than assigning individual permissions directly to each user, permissions are grouped into roles.
-You can define one or more roles on your site, and then grant permissions to each role.
-The permissions granted to authenticated and anonymous users are contained in the Authenticated user and Anonymous user roles, and depending on the installation profile you used when you installed your site, there may also be an Administrator role that is automatically assigned all permissions on your site.

-Each user account on your site is automatically given the Authenticated user role, and may optionally be assigned one or more additional roles.
-When you assign a role to a user account, the user will have all the permissions of the role when logged in.
+*Permissions* : A group of actions (example - import a GFF3 file, view/edit content and change configuration).
+Permissions are defined by the modules that provide the actions.

+*Roles* : Permissions are grouped into roles, each of which can be defined and then permissions are granted.
+Exaample roles are Curators or Data Submittors.

-Users and permissions allow you to give certain researchers access to private data, roles can help you setup groups of collaborators so you can assign the permission to the group as a whole which makes it easier if any one member leaves or joins the group.
+Users and permissions allow you to give certain groups for example, researchers access to private data.
+Roles can help you setup groups of collaborators so you can assign the permission to the group as a whole which makes it easier if any one member leaves or joins the group.

+Refer to https://www.drupal.org/docs/user_guide/en/user-concept.html for more details.

 It is a good practice to make several roles on your Tripal site.
 For example, for managing biological data and knowledgebases like model organism database, you might want a Curator role that allows data curators to curate information on a specific organism using appropriate unique traceable identifiers, and providing necessary metadata including source and provenance. a set of genes, and their associated mRNA, CDS, UTRs, etc. For more information, see https://en.wikipedia.org/wiki/Biocuration.

 Creating Roles to enable Curation
 ---------------------------------

 Biocuration involves the collection, curation, annotation, validation, writing related grants, and publications and integration of information related to the biological sciences into databases or resources.

-Here is a walk through creating a “Curator” role in Tripal based on a need and then assign these roles permissions by the Admin.
+Here is a walk through creating a “Curator” role in Tripal based on a need and then assign these roles permissions by the Administrator.
 For example, a curator of genomic data would need access to specific importers and content types associated with the genome of the organism.

 Steps
 -----